-"The near complete shutdown of the tourism and hospitality industries in Virginia is dramatically impacting the ability of hoteliers to fill their rooms.
-Many restaurants are finding that they cannot fill the gap in revenues created by social distancing measures."
-According to McNab, these declines in economic activity will translate to decreased revenue collections at the state and local government level.
+"The near complete shutdown of the tourism and hospitality industries in Virginia is dramatically impacting the ability of hoteliers to fill their rooms," McNab said.
+"Many restaurants are finding that they cannot fill the gap in revenues created by social distancing measures."
+He added that these declines in economic activity will translate to decreased revenue collections at the state and local government level.

 The vulnerable taxes are a foundational element for cities and counties.
 These taxes generated \$2.9 billion annually for local governments in Virginia in Fiscal Year 2018.
-In the Hampton Roads region vulnerable taxes generated over \$637 million.
+In Hampton Roads, vulnerable taxes generated over \$637 million.

-The revenue losses are estimated based on a 10% decline in sales taxes, a 20% decline in business taxes, a 50% decline in hotel taxes and meals taxes, and a 70% decline in admissions taxes.
+The revenue losses are estimated based on a 10% decline in sales taxes, a 20% decline in business taxes, a 50% decline in hotel and meals taxes, and a 70% decline in admissions taxes.
 With the extension of stay-at-home orders, the researchers fear their estimates could be low.